huehello/website/blogs/_posts/2019-11-04-update-to-huehello2.md

 If you can not find HueHello in the play store, kindly open huehello.com in your browser and you will find a link there.

+We are running a **special discount offer** this festive season.
+Download now!

 Thanks in advance.